Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: A general framework of dualities to study blowup algebras

 \section{A general framework of dualities to study blowup algebras}

-In this section, we apply our generalization of Jouanolou's duality to study the defining equations of several interesting classes of Rees algebras.
-Determining the defining equations of Rees is a problem of utmost importance with applications in Algebraic Geometry, Commutative Algebra and applied areas like Geometric Modeling (see \cites{KPU3,KPU4,KPU5,Buse,KM,CBD14,V_REES_EQ,COX_MOV_CURV,COX_HOFFMAN_WANG,HONG_SV,KPU_RAT_SC,CBD13,Morey, MU}).
+In this section, we apply our generalization of Jouanolou duality to study the defining equations of several interesting classes of Rees algebras.
+Determining the defining equations of Rees algebras is a problem of utmost importance with applications in Algebraic Geometry, Commutative Algebra and applied areas like Geometric Modeling (see \cites{KPU3,KPU4,KPU5,Buse,KM,CBD14,V_REES_EQ,COX_MOV_CURV,COX_HOFFMAN_WANG,HONG_SV,KPU_RAT_SC,CBD13,Morey, MU}).